A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Introduction

-Mapping the octopus to robotics, a soft arm can be partitioned into controllable sections that form a network of agents, each with local sensing–actuation loops and lightweight message passing.
+Inspired by the octopus, a soft arm can be partitioned into controllable sections that form a network of agents, each with local sensing–actuation loops and lightweight message passing.
 Multi-agent reinforcement learning (MARL) offers a natural formalism when a soft arm is discretised into sections, each acting as an agent.
-Practically, message-encoded inter-agent communication mirrors neural signalling among arm ganglia, while the central critic abstracts the role of the integrative brain, enabling coordinated yet flexible behaviour.
+Message-encoded inter-agent communication mirrors neural signalling among arm ganglia, while the central critic abstracts the role of the integrative brain, enabling coordinated yet flexible behaviour.
 These biological parallels motivate our distributed formulation and inform the design of our communication and learning architecture.